-Effective teaching and learning is supported through: Early Years Foundation Stage Policy
+Effective teaching and learning is supported through:

-- The partnership between staff and parents / carers that helps our children to feel secure at school and to develop a sense of wellbeing and achievement. - The partnership between foundation and the whole school through taking part in whole school activities and working with individual year groups (eg, den building, buddies, reading, outdoor classroom day) - The partnership with foundation and local community (eg, visits to the local post office, visitors including PCSO and lollypop lady) - The understanding that staff have knowledge of how children develop and learn, and how this must be reflected in their teaching. - The range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions, and extend and develop the children's play, talk or other means of communication. - The carefully planned curriculum that helps children achieve the Early Learning Goals by the end of the Foundation Stage. - The provision for children to take part in activities that build on and extend their interests, and develop their intellectual, physical, social and emotional abilities. - The encouragement of children to communicate and talk about their learning, and to develop independence and self-management. - The support for learning, with appropriate and accessible space, facilities and equipment, both indoors and outdoors, including the effective use of ICT. - The identification, through observations, of children's progress and future learning needs, which are regularly shared with parents.
+- The partnership between staff and parents / carers that helps our children to feel secure at school and to develop a sense of wellbeing and achievement. - The partnership between foundation and the whole school through taking part in whole school activities and working with individual year groups (e.g., den building, buddies, reading, outdoor classroom day) - The partnership with foundation and local community (e.g., visits to the local post office, visitors including our local PCSO and other people who help us in our community.) - The understanding that staff have knowledge of how children develop and learn, and how this must be reflected in their teaching. - The range of approaches that provide first-hand experiences, give clear explanations, make appropriate interventions, and extend and develop the children's play, talk or other means of communication. - The carefully planned curriculum that helps children achieve the Early Learning Goals by the end of the Foundation Stage. - The provision for children to take part in activities that build on and extend their interests, and develop their intellectual, physical, social and emotional abilities. - The encouragement of children to communicate and talk about their learning, and to develop independence and self-management. - The support for learning, with appropriate and accessible space, facilities and equipment, both indoors and outdoors, including the effective use of ICT. - The identification, through observations, of children's progress and future learning needs, which are regularly shared with parents.